 The non-ERCOT CR fee is not revenue neutral, as it will partially cover the cost of maintaining the centralized systems.

-The non-ERCOT CR Fee will be calculated daily.
-The non-ERCOT CR will be included as a Market Service on the Settlement Statement.
+The non-ERCOT CR Fee will be calculated daily, but billed to the non-ERCOT CR as an aggregated total on a monthly basis.

 NELFm = Σ(ESId * PED)m